Proximal Cantor systems with topological rank 2 are residually scrambled

 The remainder of this paper is organized as follows.
 First, some preliminaries are introduced in \cref{sec:preliminaries}.
+We investigate only finite invariant measures.
 Next, the Bratteli--Vershik representation of zero-dimensional essentially minimal homeomorphisms is presented in \cref{sec:Bratteli-Vershik-representations}, and a link is established between the Bratteli--Vershik representation approach and the graph covering approach in the case of zero-dimensional essentially minimal systems.
 In \cref{sec:proximal-systems}, we state \cref{thm:proximal}, which characterizes zero-dimensional proximal systems by means of Bratteli--Vershik systems and graph coverings.
 In \cref{sec:array-systems}, we present the array system approach developed by Downarowicz and Maass \cite{DOWNAROWICZ_2008FiniteRankBratteliVershikDiagAreExpansive}.
-Finally, in \cref{sec:proximal-systems-of-rank-2}, we present the results of our survey on Cantor proximal systems with topological rank 2 as well as some examples.
+Finally, in \cref{sec:proximal-systems-of-rank-2}, we present the results of our survey on proximal Cantor systems with topological rank 2 as well as some examples.